 A.C.
 Evans, The Sutton Hoo ship burial, revised edition (London, The British Museum Press, 1994)

-What is Cloisonne technique in action
+Cloisonne technique in action

 The most notable quality in Cloisonne is the art master’s exceptional attention to detail.
 A skill needed for creating unique designs from the tiny filaments of wire.
 Every design is handcrafted, which guarantees a matchless piece of art each time.